39th BPSC Pre Exam 24.07.1994 Question and Answer Pdf in Hindi & English

 (d) Pratihara dynasty

-12. During which period was the concept of untouchability clearly mentioned?
+12. In which period was the concept of untouchability clearly defined?

 (a) Rigvedic period